themattinthehatt/lightning-pose-2024-nat-methods/README.md

 cd lightning-pose-2024-nat-methods
 ```

-and install dependencies using one of the lines below that suits your needs best:
+and install the package and dependencies:
 ```shell
 pip install -e .
 ```